SD91PL/ToDoList/README.md

 - adding, editing and deleting tasks
 - changing the status of tasks
 - dragging and dropping tasks to change their order
-- saving the state of tasks in the browser's localeStorage
+- saving the state of tasks in the browser's localStorage
 - keyboard navigation
 - interactive and intuitive UI